zuriscript/signalstory/docs/docs/plugins/status.md

 This plugin works only with [effects objects](../building-blocks/effect.md#effect-objects).
 Generally, it works well with effects that return observables or promises which makes it particularly useful when dealing with asynchronous operations such as HTTP calls or other asynchronous tasks that modify or retrieve information from a store's state.

-1. **Effect returning Observables**: The plugin can monitor the loading status and modification status of the store during the asynchronous execution of the observable. it works also if the effect is throwing an Error, is using the filter operator or is hot (i.e. a subject).
+1. **Effect returning Observables**: The plugin can monitor the loading status and modification status of the store during the asynchronous execution of the observable.
+It works even if the effect's observable encounters errors, uses the filter operator, or operates as a hot observable (i.e., a subject).

    ```typescript
    const myObservableEffect = createEffect(